-An Eclipse, which is also referred to as ‘Grahan’, holds religious significance for many Hindus who follow rituals as per the Hindu calendar.
-Eclipse is of two types, Solar Eclipse and Lunar Eclipse and it occurs when an astronomical object obscure the path of rays partially or fully, due to the placement of a second object.
+An Eclipse also referred to as ‘Grahan,’ holds religious significance for many Hindus who follow rituals per the Hindu calendar.
+Eclipse is two types, Solar Eclipse and Lunar Eclipse.
+It occurs when an astronomical object obscures the path of rays partially or fully due to the placement of a second object.

-The fact that eclipses occur when Sun and Moon are at one of these points gives rise to the myth of the swallowing of the Sun.
-In Hindu astrology (Jyotish Shastra), these cycles of Rahu and Ketu are well known, but their association with eclipses served to make the characters Rahu and Ketu eerily unknown, hidden and dark.
+The fact that eclipses occur when the Sun and Moon are at one of these points gives rise to the myth of swallowing the Sun.
+In Hindu astrology (Jyotish Shastra), these cycles of Rahu and Ketu are well known.
+Still, their association with eclipses made the characters Rahu and Ketu eerily unknown, hidden, and dark.
 (Also Read – The story behind Rahu and Ketu and their significance)

 Why are Hindu temples closed during eclipses?

 That energy conducts deep subjective experience, which enables the devotees to experience the divinity within the self inside the temple.
-Hence, different shrines evoke different kinds of subtler energies, which also interact with the cosmic energies coming from the solar system, planets, etc. An idol, which has been ceremoniously and ritually installed, constantly emanated positive energy.
-Nevertheless, most people just go to temples to present their wish-list, rather than to experience deeper tranquillity within.
+Hence, shrines evoke subtler energies, which also interact with the cosmic energies from the solar system, planets, etc. An idol, which has been ceremoniously and ritually installed, constantly emanated positive energy.
+Nevertheless, most people visit temples to present their wish list rather than experience deeper tranquillity.

 During an eclipse, the aura around the idol is somewhat disturbed.
-According to Hindu texts, during an eclipse, heavenly bodies, particularly the sun and the moon, emit abnormal negative energies.
+According to Hindu texts, heavenly bodies, particularly the sun and the moon, emit abnormal negative energies during an eclipse.
 Therefore, the doors of the temple housing the main deity are closed to prevent and minimize these negative energies that could disturb the effects of the divine energy on the devotees.
-Ensuing, closing of the temple doors, Tulsi leaves are also placed on the idols to cover them against the negative energy.
+Ensuring the closing of the temple doors, Tulsi leaves are also placed on the idols to cover them against negative energy.
 Tulsi leaves are specifically chosen for this purpose as they can absorb harmful radiation.

 The wise men from the past were aware of the effects of eclipses on temples, thus its effects on us.
-As a result, the temple doors are closed to minimize the negative effects of eclipses on the aura of the idols, the temples, and thus the devotees who visit the temples.
+As a result, the temple doors are closed to minimize the negative effects of eclipses on the aura of the idols, the temples, and, thus, the devotees who visit the temples.

-Recommended – Positive and Negative Effects of Moon in 12 Houses(Last Updated On: July 19, 2020)
+Recommended – Positive and Negative Effects of Moon in 12 Houses